pengfeiliu371/Getting_started/Graphic_guideline_for_scientific_publications.md

 Always set the paper size (US letter, 8.5" * 11") and figure size in your software.
 This will ensure that your font size in figures are consistent.
 It is recommended to plot figures in their actual sizes that appear in publication.
 For a simple, single panel figure, use single column size (width < 89 mm/3.5" for Nature journals or 3.25" for ACS journals).
 For complex, multiple-panel figures, you may use double column size (width < 183 mm/7.2" or 7").
 The length should be < 9.5" so it fits into a single page US letter paper.

+Use sans-serif font family (e.g., Arial, Calibri, Helvetica).
+Use Times New Roman for main text of your manuscript but not for figures.

-Use If you plot figures in actual size, font size 8 should be large enough.
+If you plot figures in actual size, font size 8 should be large enough.
 If you plot the figure 50% larger than actual size (not recommended), use font size 12.

+It is recommended to save your figures in vector format (e.g., PDF, eps).
+If you plot colored maps (e.g., pcolormesh, contour plots), you may rasterize the image (otherwise the figure file size can be very large and slow to open).
+However, the background (i.e., axis, ticks, label) should still be in vector format and editable.

 https://www.nature.com/articles/s41467-020-19160-7